riselocalswfl/Rise-Local-open-beta/replit.md

 - **Data Storage**: PostgreSQL, accessed via Neon's serverless driver, uses Drizzle ORM for type-safe queries and schema management.
 - **Authentication**: Replit Auth via OIDC with sessions stored in PostgreSQL.
 Role-based access includes `buyer`, `vendor`, `restaurant`, `service_provider`, and `admin`.
 All pages require authentication except `/auth`.
 The `AuthBoundary` component wraps the entire router to enforce login, redirecting unauthenticated users to `/auth`.
 Return URLs are stored in sessionStorage for post-login redirect.
 - **Unified Vendor Architecture**: All vendor types (shop, dine, service) use a single `vendors` table with a `vendorType` field and a `capabilities` JSON field, enabling polymorphic behavior.
 Products, menu items, and service offerings link to this unified `vendors` table.
+- **Terminology Convention**: "Vendor" is used for backend/database references (API: `/api/vendors`), while "Business" is used for customer-facing UI and routes (`/businesses`, `/businesses/:id`).
+This provides clear separation between technical and user-facing terminology.
 - **Simplified Authentication & Onboarding**: Streamlined signup routes users based on `intended_role` query parameter.
 After auth, all users go to `/start` gate which routes based on role and onboarding status.
 - **Universal `/start` Gate**: Central routing page that redirects users based on their role and `onboardingComplete` status:
   - Unauthenticated → `/auth`